 A

-If a South African company pays you dividends, dividends tax, at a rate of 20%, must be withheld and paid to SARS on your behalf.
+If a South African company pays you dividends, dividends tax, at a rate of 20 percent, must be withheld and paid to SARS on your behalf.

 Investments held in a tax-free savings account or retirement fund are exempt from dividends tax.